jare-talend/i18next-parser/README.md

 The idea is to parse code files to retrieve the translation keys and create a catalog.
 You can use the command line or run in the background with Gulp while coding.
 It removes the pain of maintaining your translation catalog.

+## Fork
+This is a fork to get the defaultValue.
+We modified the regex to get defaultValue instead of context

 ## Features

 - Parses a single file or a directory (recursively or not)